Welcome 2020 visitors.

 In addition to our basic installation guidelines, we are available via our web chat (on the lower right hand corner of the screen).
 If you let us know about your setup (you can even upload a photo), we will send personalised instructions for your setup.
-We'll probably also use your use case to help create some instructional videos.

 People are using the MediaLight in ways that we had not even anticipated, and we hope to include more tips as customers share them with us.

-But here are the most common questions:
+Here are the most common questions:

 My TV is incredibly dusty.
 Should I clean the surface before applying the lights?